Sudan (food)

 Sudan (Korean: 수단; Hanja: 水團; 水𩜵) is a traditional Korean punch made with boiled grain cake balls and honeyed water.
 It is usually served during the summer for quenching thirst.
-Traditionally Sudan was always served during a village rite in 6th month in lunar calendar.
+Traditionally Sudan was always served during a village rite in the 6th month of the Korean calendar (lunisolar).
 Korean farmers prayed for a bountiful harvest and god's blessing for their life in the future by making food offering including foods and Sudan drink.
 It is sometimes considered a type of hwachae.

 Hwachae made with rice (or other grain) cakes or rice (or other grain) balls are called sudan (수단).